MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 To specify a list of allowed organizations instead, use "Allow syncing OneDrive accounts for only specific organizations."

-This setting will NOT work if you have the policy "Allow syncing OneDrive accounts for only specific organizations." enabled.
+This setting will NOT work if you have the policy "Allow syncing OneDrive accounts for only specific organizations" enabled.
 Do not enable both policies at the same time.

-### Enable OneDrive Files On-Demand
+### Use OneDrive Files On-Demand
 <a name="FilesOnDemandEnabled"> </a>

-This policy lets you control whether OneDrive Files On-Demand is enabled for your organization.
+This setting lets you control whether OneDrive Files On-Demand is enabled for your organization.
 Files On-Demand helps you save storage space on your users' computers and minimize the network impact of sync.
 The feature is available to users running Windows 10 Fall Creators update.
 [Learn about OneDrive Files On-Demand](https://support.office.com/article/0e6860d3-d9f3-4971-b321-7092438fb38e).

 If you enable this setting, new users who set up the sync client will download online-only files by default.
 If you disable this setting, Windows 10 users will have the same sync behavior as users of previous versions of Windows, and won't be able to turn on OneDrive Files On-Demand.
-If you do not configure this setting, OneDrive Files On-Demand can be turned on or off by users.﻿ Enabling this policy sets the following registry key value to 1.
+If you do not configure this setting, users can turn OneDrive Files On-Demand on or off.
+Enabling this policy sets the following registry key value to 1.

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"FilesOnDemandEnabled"="dword:00000001"

-### Migrate pre-existing team sites with OneDrive Files On-Demand
+### Convert synced team site files to online-only files
 <a name="DehydrateSyncedTeamSites"> </a>

-This policy lets you convert synced SharePoint files to online-only files when you enable OneDrive Files On-Demand.
-Enabling this policy helps you minimize network traffic and local storage usage if you have many PCs syncing the same team site.
+This setting lets you convert synced SharePoint files to online-only files when you enable OneDrive Files On-Demand.
+Enabling this setting helps you minimize network traffic and local storage usage if you have many PCs syncing the same team site.

 If you enable this policy, files in currently syncing team sites will be changed to online-only files by default.
 Files later added or updated in the team site will also be downloaded as online-only files.
 Enabling this policy sets the following registry key value to 1.

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"DehydrateSyncedTeamSites"="dword:00000001"

-### Prevent OneDrive from generating network traffic until the user signs in to OneDrive
+### Prevent the sync client from generating network traffic until users sign in
 <a name="PreventNetworkTraffic"> </a>

-This policy lets you prevent the OneDrive sync client (OneDrive.exe) from generating network traffic (checking for updates, etc.) until the user signs in to OneDrive or starts syncing files to the local computer.
+This setting lets you block the OneDrive sync client (OneDrive.exe) from generating network traffic (checking for updates, etc.) until users sign in to OneDrive or start syncing files on their computer.

-If you enable this setting, users must sign in to the OneDrive sync client on the local computer, or select to sync OneDrive or SharePoint files on the computer, for the sync client to start automatically.
+If you enable this setting, users must sign in to the OneDrive sync client on their computer, or select to sync OneDrive or SharePoint files on the computer, for the sync client to start automatically.

-If this setting is not enabled, the OneDrive sync client will start automatically when users sign in to Windows.
+If you disable or do not configure this setting, the OneDrive sync client will start automatically when users sign in to Windows.
 If you enable or disable this setting, do not return the setting to Not Configured.
 Doing so will not change the configuration and the last configured setting will remain in effect.
 Enabling this policy sets the following registry key value to 1.

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"PreventNetworkTrafficPreUserSignIn"="dword:00000001"

+For info about querying and setting file and folder states, see [Set Files On-Demand states](files-on-demand-mac.md).

-### Set the maximum percentage of upload bandwidth that OneDrive.exe uses
+### Limit the sync client upload rate to a percentage of throughput
 <a name="AutomaticUploadBandwidthPercentage"> </a>

-This policy lets you configure the maximum percentage of a computer's available upload throughput that the OneDrive sync client can use to upload.
-(OneDrive only uses this bandwidth when syncing files.)
-The bandwidth available to a computer is constantly changing, so defining a percentage lets the sync client respond to increases and decreases in bandwidth availability while syncing in the background.
+This setting lets you balance the performance of different upload tasks on a computer by specifying the percentage of the computer's upload throughput that the OneDrive sync client (OneDrive.exe) can use to upload files.
+Setting this as a percentage lets the sync client respond to both increases and decreases in throughput.
+The lower the percentage you set, the slower files will upload.
+We recommend a value of 50% or higher.
+The sync client will periodically upload without restriction for one minute and then slow down to the upload percentage you set.
+This lets small files upload quickly while preventing large uploads from dominating the computer’s upload throughput.
+We recommend enabling this setting temporarily when you roll out [Silently move Windows known folders to OneDrive](use-group-policy.md#KFMOptInNoWizard) or [Prompt users to move Windows known folders to OneDrive](use-group-policy.md#KFMOptInWithWizard) to control the network impact of uploading known folder contents.

-If you enable this setting, as a file is being uploaded, the OneDrive sync client measures how much content is being uploaded and how long it takes for a period of 60 seconds to identify the maximum upload throughput to the service at that time.
-Maximum upload throughput is based on the peak observed throughput value during the measurement interval.

 ![Upload Throughput Calculation](media/4cf2e62a-7eb4-4107-92ce-fbc219816b9d.jpg)

 > [!NOTE]
-> The obtained maximum throughput value can sometimes be higher or lower than expected because of the different traffic throttling mechanisms that your Internet Service Provider (ISP) might use.
+> The obtained maximum throughput value can sometimes be higher or lower than expected because of the different traffic throttling mechanisms that your Internet Service Provider (ISP) might use. <br>For info about estimating the network bandwidth you need for the sync client and controlling sync throughput, see [Network utilization planning for the OneDrive sync client](network-utilization-planning.md).

-This calculated value is then multiplied by the percentage you select in the **Bandwidth** box (from 10-99) and is used as the throughput cap for the next 10 minutes.
-After 10 minutes, the sync client will perform another 60-second measurement and readjust based on the results of the new maximum upload throughput value for that measurement period.
-Upload throughput is not throttled during the 60-second measurement interval and allows files to be uploaded at the maximum available throughput.
-This enables two key scenarios.
-First, a very small file will get uploaded quickly because it can fit in the interval where the sync client is measuring the maximum possible speed.
-Second, for any long running upload, sync will keep optimizing the upload speed per the percentage value set by this setting.

-The lower the percentage you set, the longer it will take the sync client to upload files.
-We recommend a value of 50% or higher.
-The default maximum percentage is 99%.
-If you enable this setting, users will not be able to change the upload rate by opening sync client settings and clicking the Network tab.
+If you enable this setting, and enter a percentage (from 10-99) in the **Bandwidth** box, computers will use the percentage of upload throughput that you specify when uploading files to OneDrive, and users will not be able to change it.

 Enabling this policy sets the following registry key value to a number from 10 through 99.
 For example:

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"AutomaticUploadBandwidthPercentage"="dword:000000﻿32"

 The above registry key sets the upload throughput percentage to 50%, using the hexadecimal value for 50, which is 00000032.

-For info about estimating the network bandwidth you need for the sync client and controlling sync throughput, see [Network utilization planning for the OneDrive sync client](network-utilization-planning.md).
+If you disable or do not configure this setting, users can choose to limit the upload rate to a fixed value (in KB/second), or set it to "Adjust automatically" which will use 70% of upload throughput to respond to increases and decreases in throughput.
+For info about the end-user experience, see [Change the OneDrive sync client upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).

+> [!IMPORTANT]
+> If you enable or disable this setting, and then change it back to Not Configured, the last configuration will remain in effect.
+We recommend enabling this setting instead of "Limit the sync client upload speed to a fixed rate" to limit the upload rate.
+You should not enable both settings at the same time.

-### Prevent users from using the remote file fetch feature to access files on the computer
+### Prevent users from fetching files remotely
 <a name="RemoteAccessGPOEnabled"> </a>

-This policy lets you block users from using the fetch feature when they are logged in with their Microsoft account to OneDrive.exe.
-The fetch feature allows users to go to OneDrive.com, select a Windows computer that's currently online and running the OneDrive sync client, and access all your personal files from that computer.
+This setting lets you block users from using the fetch feature when they’re signed in to the OneDrive sync client (OneDrive.exe) with their personal OneDrive account.
+The fetch feature lets users to go to OneDrive.com, select a Windows computer that's currently online and running the OneDrive sync client, and access all files from that computer.
 By default, users can use the fetch feature.

-There are two settings - one for 32-bit computers and one for 64-bit computers.
-Enabling these settings sets the following registry key values to 1.

-[HKLM\SOFTWARE\Policies\Microsoft\OneDrive\Remote Access] ﻿"GPOEnabled"="dword:00000001"

-[HKLM\SOFTWARE\Wow6432Node\Microsoft\OneDrive\Remote Access] "GPOEnabled"="dword:00000001"

 If you enable this setting, users will be prevented from using the fetch feature.

+Enabling this setting sets the following registry key value to 1.

+[HKLM\SOFTWARE\Policies\Microsoft\OneDrive\Remote Access] "GPOEnabled"="dword:00000001"

-If you disable this setting, users can use the fetch feature.
+If you disable or do not configure this setting and "Prevent users from syncing personal OneDrive accounts," users can use the fetch feature.
+For info about the end-user setting, see [Fetch files on your PC](https://support.office.com/article/70761550-519c-4d45-b780-5a613b2f8822).

 ### Silently configure OneDrive using Windows 10 or domain credentials
 <a name="SilentAccountConfig"> </a>